Loans & Financing

 For first-time borrowers, the Direct Loan Program requires that a form be completed in addition to the general application forms required when applying for financial aid.

 The Master Promissory Note (MPN) is available through Susquehanna.
 The completed Direct Loan MPN is returned directly to Susquehanna's Office of Financial Aid, where an applicant’s ability to borrow is certified.
-This process takes up to four weeks.

 There are two types of Direct Loans: subsidized and unsubsidized.